vwxyutarooo/nerdtree-devicons-syntax/README.md

 ## nerdtree-devicon-syntax
 This vim plugin adds syntax for `nerdtree` with `vim-devicons`.
 This repository is forked from `vim-nerdtree-syntax-highlight`.
 Because `nerdtree-devicon-syntax` has mutch less features, I decided to split repository.
-If you feel `vim-nerdtree-syntax-hilight` makes your nerdtree to slow, this might possibly be solution.
+If you feel `vim-nerdtree-syntax-hilight` makes nerdtree to slow, this might possibly be solution.
 Also this fixed GUI Vim issue [vim-nerdtree-syntax-highlight/issues/16](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight/issues/16).

 ![](/screenshots/defaults.png)

 ## notice
-To make faster, this plugin less carful to hilighting icons.
+To make it faster, this plugin less carful to hilighting icons.
 Also not supporting `g:NERDTreeFileExtensionHighlightFullName` option or using without `vim-devicons`.

 ### Installation: